Health Advocacy Project

 Funded by the Victorian Advocacy Futures Grant, Department of Health and Human Services (now known as Department of Families, Fairness and Housing).

-The project seeks to explore new models of accessing mainstream health system for Victorians who are deaf or hard of hearing.
+The project explored new models of accessing mainstream health system for Victorians who are deaf or hard of hearing.

-The project is governed by a Steering Committee, consisting of a representative from each organisation including Deaf Victoria, which meets every two months.
+The project was governed by a Steering Committee, consisting of a representative from each organisation including Deaf Victoria, which meets every two months.

-For research and data collection, we work closely with Expression Australia and Aspex Consulting.
-One of the major competent of this project is the Literature Review, which will include findings and recommendations based on literature from all over Australia and the world.
-A final version of this will be made available soon.
+For research and data collection, we worked closely with Expression Australia and Aspex Consulting.
+One of the major competent of this project was the Literature Review, which included findings and recommendations based on literature from all over Australia and the world.

-We also plan on creating a training package for healthcare staff.
-This will allow them to become more culturally competent in terms of providing care for deaf and hard of hearing people in the health system.
+A cultural competency training package for healthcare professionals was developed, which aims to see them become culturally competent in terms of providing care for deaf, deafblind and hard of hearing people in the health system.

-For more information about this project, please contact Sherrie Beaver, Project Coordinator at firstname.lastname@example.org
+For more information about this project, please contact us at firstname.lastname@example.org

 - Consult with the deaf and hard of hearing community in Victoria about their experiences in the health system;